chalk-ai/docs/query-overview.md

 For instance, say you've computed the number of transactions (`num_transactions`) for a User with id 1 every day over the past week.
-Making an offline query with `user.id=1` as an input and `user.num_transactions` as an output would return all seven of the previously computed feature `num_transaction` feature values.
+Making an offline query with `user.id=1` as an input and `user.num_transactions` as an output would return all seven of the previously computed values for `num_transactions`.

 Offline queries are often restricted by lower and upper bound timestamps which constrain the outputs to a specific temporal range.